inodentry/bevy-cheatsheet/README.md

 ## Contribution guidelines

-Contributions, especially to correct mistakes or to better follow these guidelines, are always welcome.
+Contributions to improve the cheatsheet are always welcome.

 Keep everything self-contained in one document.
 It shall not be fragmented.